 I hate Nazis.

-I've written that phrase a number of times in Daily Content and in the introductions to our books, and I still enjoy throwing those three words on the screen.
+I’ve written that phrase a number of times in Daily Content and in the introductions to our books, and now more than ever I still enjoy throwing those three words on the screen.
 Growing up around survivors of their evil, I learned very early just what their symbols meant.
-Many years later, as a newspaper reporter I earned a spot on "hit list" of one of the more despicable American neo-Nazi groups.
-One group threatened me with legal action for calling them "neo" — this offended them, they asserted, because they were the real thing.
+Many years later, as a newspaper reporter I earned a spot on “hit list” of one of the more despicable American neo-Nazi groups.
+One group threatened me with legal action for calling them “neo” — this offended them, they asserted, because they were the real thing.

 Back in an earlier time, wargaming as a hobby included a fairly disturbing element of what can only be described as Nazi worship.
 It was never as common as later tales would have it, but it definitely did exist and was every bit as repulsive as one might imagine.
 Our trade group, the Game Manufacturers Association, has strict rules about the display of Nazi paraphernalia that date to that period — and they probably need to show a little more vigilance in enforcing them at their conventions and tradeshows.
 Lou Zocchi, the industry’s grand old man and a decorated World War II fighter pilot, fought and won a draining libel lawsuit over his stand against Nazi symbols.